kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 	// +featureGate=DRAConsumableCapacity
 	ShareID *string

-  // Alternatively, SharedAllocationIndex could have been used as a reference to the allocation result.
-  // However, the index may become outdated if the allocation is reallocated (should that ever be supported),
-  // making it less reliable than ShareID.

 	// ConsumedCapacities tracks the amount of capacity consumed per device as part of the claim request.
 	// The consumed amount may differ from the requested amount: it is rounded up to the nearest valid
-  // value based on the device’s sharing policy if applicable.
+	// value based on the device’s sharing policy if applicable (i.e., may not be less than the requested amount).
 	//
 	// The total consumed capacity for each device must not exceed its available capacity.
 	//
 	// This field references only consumable capacities of a device and is empty when there are none.
 	//
 	// +optional
 	// +featureGate=DRAConsumableCapacity
 	ConsumedCapacities map[QualifiedName]resource.Quantity

 }

-// AllocatedDeviceStatus contains the status of an allocated device, if the
-// driver chooses to report it.
-This may include driver-specific information. type AllocatedDeviceStatus struct {
+type AllocatedDeviceStatus struct {

 	// Device references one device instance via its name in the driver's
 	// resource pool.
 It must be a DNS label.
 	//